msimon42/qa-code-challenge/README.md

 # QA Code Test

 ### Setup
-1. Clone this repo (if using git)
+1. Download and unzip file
-2. Create a new branch OR Rename your project "qa-interview-yourname"
+2. Rename your project "qa-interview-yourname"
-3. Make sure your Ruby environment is using `ruby 2.3.3`.
+3. Make sure your Ruby environment is using `ruby 2.3.3`
+4. Be sure to bundle install
-4. Run the example feature file.
-Make sure it runs correctly as you will build upon this test.
+5. Run the example feature file:
     - `bundle exec cucumber features/example.feature`
-5. Create the tests below in order.
-You will create tests by building on the files that are already set up in this project.
+6. Create the tests below in order.
+You should be able to create any tests by building on the files that are already set up in the project.

 Homepage='http://www.myrapname.com/'